 This can be seen in an impressive exhibition on the history of the house arranged on the first floor - photographs, plans and documents, above all the still existent parts of the original furnishings, and many personal items belonging to the emperor and empress convey the imperial lifestyle away from official court etiquette.
 The empress’s bedroom is equally sensational.
 The huge royal bed is from the time of Maria Theresa, the murals depict motifs from Shakespeare’s "A Midsummer Night’s Dream" after designs by Hans Makart.

-Renowned historicist artists, among them Franz Matsch, Hugo Charlemont, Georg and Gustav Klimt, designed the interior of the imperial private apartment.
+Renowned historicist artists, among them Franz Matsch, Hugo Charlemont, Ernst and Gustav Klimt, designed the interior of the imperial private apartment.
 Sisi was very body-conscious and performed her physical exercises in the gym, similarly furnished in bright colours.

 No other place in Vienna can offer such a combination of art, culture and the enjoyment of nature!